k21971/EvilHack/doc/evilhack-changelog.md

 - Nurses will not heal the player if they are Draugr or poly'd into an undead monster
 - Draugr, undead monsters are immune to lycanthropy
+- Draugr get a slight AC bonus when wearing armor pieces made of bone